NOAA Bonaire 2008 Explorers

 University of Delaware

-Kat is an undergraduate at the University of Delaware, studying Wildlife Conservation.
-She has previously interned at the College of Marine and Earth Studies (UD) studying horseshoe crabs, and is currently interning at the Gerard J. Mangone Center for Marine Policy.
-Kat is interested in studying conservation of marine species and is looking forward to attending graduate school in 2009.
-In her spare time, Kat enjoys SCUBA diving and hiking.
+Kat McCole is an undergraduate at the University of Delaware (UD), studying wildlife conservation.
+She has previously interned at the UD College of Marine and Earth Studies studying horseshoe crabs, and is currently interning at the Gerard J. Mangone Center for Marine Policy.
+McCole is interested in studying conservation of marine species and is looking forward to attending graduate school in 2009.

 Associate Professor